liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/README.md

 # Pipeline-Processing-TCGA-Slides-for-MIL

-This repo provides the exhaustive pipeline of processing TCGA Whole-Slide Images for downstream Multiple Instance Learning (MIL), basically developed from CLAM (https://github.com/mahmoodlab/CLAM).
+This repo provides an exhaustive pipeline of processing TCGA Whole-Slide Images for downstream Multiple Instance Learning (MIL), basically developed from CLAM (https://github.com/mahmoodlab/CLAM).

 Feel free to post your issue in this repo if you encounter any problems with this repo.